 - Lightly grease a standard sized loaf pan.

 - Add the walnuts to a food processor and process into a meal.
-Add the baking powder and salt and pulse a few more times to mix.
-(You can also use a blender, but preparing the batter will take longer due to frequently stopping to scrape the seeds).
+Add the cocoa powder, baking powder and salt and pulse a few more times to mix.
+(You can also use a blender, but preparing the batter will take longer due to frequently stopping to scrape the sides).

 - Add the maple syrup, vanilla extract and nondairy milk, and blend continuously until the mixture is completely smooth, stopping to scrape the sides as needed.
 In my high-speed blender it took about 90 seconds and in my food processor it took around 3 minutes.

 - Add the flours and blend again until smooth.